 Zone of Reference: The specific region of the body at a distance from a trigger point, where the referred phenomena (sensory, motor, autonomic) that it causes are observed.
 Also known as the pain referral zone or the pain reference zone.

-Jump Sign: A general involuntary pain response of the patient, who winces, may cry out, and may withdraw in response to pressure applied on a trigger point.
+Jump Sign: A general involuntary pain response of the client, who winces, may cry out, and may withdraw in response to pressure applied on a trigger point.

 Local Twitch Response: Transient contraction of the group of muscle fibers (usually a palpable band) that contains a trigger point.
 The contraction of the fibers is in response to stimulation (usually by snapping palpation or needling) of the trigger point, or sometimes of a nearby trigger point.